RavingSmurfGB/DAC_Upgrade/README.md

 # DAC_Upgrade
-Upgrading the xDuoo XD05 Bal with the discreet op-amp SS2590
+This repository documents how to upgrade the DAC "xDuoo XD05 Bal" with the discreet op-amp sparkos labs SS2590

 ## Contents